Attendance Credit Loss Overview

 To remove any record of the credit loss taking place, simply make all of the above fields blank, then click Accept.

-How to restore credit
+How to manually restore/adjust credit

 Notice how this course has "0" for Earned Credits.
 The other courses do not have Earned Credits because they have not received a Final Grade yet.
 The credit loss record forces the earned credit to be a specific value.